Implementing Sophos Firewall TLS Inspection Correctly

 - Decryption peak and decryption limit.

-If many errors appear in the widget, do not immediately disable all TLS Inspection.
-It is better to use Fix errors to examine the affected destinations and create clean exclusions if needed.
+If many errors appear in the widget, you should not immediately disable all TLS Inspection.
+It is better to use Fix errors to specifically check the affected targets and create clean exceptions if necessary.

-In Log Viewer, select the SSL/TLS inspection filter.
-This shows what happened to individual connections.
+In the Log Viewer, you can select the SSL/TLS inspection filter.
+There you can see what happened with individual connections.

 - Red: Error.
-The connection could not be decrypted or processed correctly.
-Check certificate errors, cipher suites, TLS versions or incompatible applications.
+The connection could not be correctly decrypted or processed.
+Here you should check certificate errors, cipher suites, TLS versions, or incompatible applications.

 - Green: Do not decrypt.
-The connection was intentionally not decrypted, for example because of an Exclusion Rule or a TLS Exclusion List.
+The connection was deliberately not decrypted, for example, due to an exclusion rule or a TLS Exclusion List.

 - Blue: Decrypt.
-The connection was decrypted and then forwarded encrypted again.
+The connection was decrypted and then re-encrypted and forwarded.

-The log also shows Decryption Profile, source IP, destination IP, user, category and destination domain.
-This makes it possible to check whether the correct rule matched and whether an exclusion really applies.
+In the log, you also see decryption profile, source IP, destination IP, user, category, and target domain.
+This allows you to check whether the correct rule matched and whether an exception really applies.

 Tests